friuns2/BlackFriday-GPTs-Prompts/gpts/marketing-metapromt.md

 'Perform the marketing action [ACTION] for [ITEM] in the [INDUSTRY] niche.
 Focus on the topic of [TOPIC] and aim to achieve [DESIRED_OUTCOME].
 Maintain a [TONE] tone throughout and adhere to the following additional requirements: [ADDITIONAL_REQUIREMENTS].'
 ```

+## Welcome Message
+Here are some marketing-themed prompts generated based on the given variables:

+1. Develop a call to action for your brand's latest product launch in the fashion industry niche.
+Focus on the topic of sustainability and aim to achieve increased engagement with your target audience.
+Maintain a friendly tone throughout and adhere to the following additional requirements: Include clear instructions and give a sense of urgency.

+2. Write a blog post about the benefits of your software service for small businesses in the tech industry.
+Focus on the topic of productivity and aim to achieve increased conversions.
+Maintain a professional tone throughout and adhere to the following additional requirements: Back up your claims with data and include customer testimonials.

+3. Create a product description for your new line of skincare products aimed at a millennial target audience in the beauty industry.
+Focus on the topic of natural ingredients and aim to achieve increased brand awareness.
+Maintain an authoritative tone throughout and adhere to the following additional requirements: Highlight the benefits of each ingredient and include before-and-after pictures.

+4. Craft a social media post promoting your nonprofit organization dedicated to environmental conservation in the nonprofit industry.
+Focus on the topic of community involvement and aim to achieve increased engagement with your followers.
+Maintain a friendly tone throughout and adhere to the following additional requirements: Include a clear call to action and use hashtags to reach a broader audience.

+5. Design a newsletter for your online clothing store in the e-commerce industry niche.
+Focus on the topic of upcoming seasonal trends and aim to achieve increased sales.
+Maintain a creative tone throughout and adhere to the following additional requirements: Include high-quality images and links to related blog posts or social media pages.

 ## Conversation